 Each year the event is themed on a specific marque, former years have included Jaguar, Porsche, Lotus, Aston Martin, Healey, Ferrari, Morgan, Corvette and Guests of Honour have included Jan Lammers, Derek Bell, Sir Stirling Moss, Johnny Herbert, Paul Frère, Michael Salmon and Jean Bloxham, Yves Courage.
-For the 2011 edition the Guest of Honour will be the grand-homme of French sportscar racing - Henri Pescarolo.
-Within the site there will be restaurants, bars, picnic areas, boutiques, an exhibition of the featured marque, plus models, photographs, ACO Ticket Office, an air conditioned cinema, free car wash, Meguiars Car Care, live music and lots more!
+Within the site there will be restaurants, bars, picnic areas, boutiques, an exhibition of the featured marque, plus models, photographs, ACO Ticket Office, an air conditioned cinema, free car wash, live music and lots more!

-A collection of Jaguar "E" Types will depart in convoy towards late afternoon to join the City Centre "Grande Parade" accompanied by a "squadron" of Harley Davidsons!
-The event, with free entrance and parking, is held all day Friday 10th June (09h00 to 18h00) Average figures for visitors are about 5,000 and classic and sports cars around 1000.
+The event, with free entrance and parking, is held all day Friday 15th June (09h00 to 18h00).
+Average figures for visitors are about 5,000 and classic and sports cars around 1000.